Building the learning capacity of all students

 EAL students are supported at Glenroy College through a comprehensive EAL program.

-For more information about the EAL program, click here.
+For more information about the EAL program, click link below.

 Integration students are supported at Glenroy College through a comprehensive Integration program.

-For more information about the Integration program, click here.
+For more information about the Integration program, click link below.

 Literacy - Whole School Programs

 Teaching Literacy at Glenroy College is the responsibility of all teachers.
 At Glenroy College, we are committed to ensuring that Glenroy College students become literate and numerate adults.
 Our Literacy programs are based on John Munro's Highly Reliable Literacy Strategies.
 All students at the beginning of period 3 participate in the DEAR (Drop Everything and Read) program whereby the whole school reads for 15 minutes.

-For more information about the Literacy Program at Glenroy College, click here.
+For more information about the Literacy Program at Glenroy College, click link below

 Teaching Numeracy at Glenroy College is also the responsibility of all teachers.
 At Glenroy College, we are committed to ensuring that Glenroy College students become literate and numerate.
-Every period 2 and 4, in all subjects students at Glenroy College do a quick Numeracy activity to start the lesson.
+The Maths Pathways program operates at Year 7.

-For more information about the Numeracy Program, click here.
+For more information about the Numeracy Program, click link below.